berkayyilmaz/aws-solutionsarchitect-associate-exam-notes/README.md

 ![API Gateway Architecture](images/api_gateway_architecture.png)

-**3. Step Functions**
+## Step Functions

 * Step Functions is a **serverless visual workflow service** that provides **state machines**.
 A state machine can orchestrate other AWS services with simple logic, branching and parallel execution, and it maintains a **state**.
 Workflow steps are knows as **states**, and they can perform work via **tasks**.
 Step Functions allows for **long-running serverless workflows**.
 A state machine can be defined using Amazon Sates Language(ASL).
 * State machines can control AWS services.
 * State machines provide simple logic, branching, merges, and parallel execution.
-* SM can informa a state machine of its next state to be executed.
+* SM can inform a state machine of its next state to be executed.
 * SM machines maintain a state
 * SM needs IAM roles.
 * Without Step Functions, Lambda functions could only run for 15 minutes.
 Lambda functions are stateless.
 State machines maintain state and allow longer-runnning processes.
 Step Functions "replaces" SWF with a serverless version.